mindersec/minder/CONTRIBUTING.md

 * Once approved, all of your commits will be squashed into a single commit with your PR title.

 ### Contributing to docs
-Follow [this guide](https://github.com/stacklok/minder/blob/main/docs/README.md) for instructions on building, running, and previewing Miner's documentation.
+Follow [this guide](https://github.com/stacklok/minder/blob/main/docs/README.md) for instructions on building, running, and previewing Minder's documentation.

 ### Commit Message Guidelines
 We follow the commit formatting recommendations found on [Chris Beams' How to Write a Git Commit Message article](https://chris.beams.io/posts/git-commit/):